libgdx/libgdx.github.io/wiki/start/a-simple-game.md

 }
 ```

-`bucketRectangle.overlaps(dropRectangle)` checks if bucket overlaps the drop.
+`bucketRectangle.overlaps(dropRectangle)` checks if the bucket overlaps the drop.
 If it does, the Sprite will be removed from the list of drop Sprites.
 That means it will no longer be drawn or acted upon.
 It simply doesn't exist anymore, making it look like the bucket collected it.
 Make sure your game works as expected.
 You're almost done!

 ## Sound and Music
 It's very easy to add a line to play a sound effect now that we are at the end of our workflow.
 We want the drop sound (the sound effect loaded at the beginning of this tutorial) to play when the bucket collides with the drop.
 It should not play when the drop falls out of the level.